 Last week was National Stationery Week here in the UK.
-During this joyous week of celebration of paper, pencil, pen and ink I was contacted by the delightfully named Anna Rainbow from The Pen Company asking if I would like to review one of their items.
+During this joyous week celebrating paper, pencil, pen and ink I was contacted by the delightfully named Anna Rainbow from The Pen Company asking if I would like to review one of their items.
 It would have been rude to say no.

 After chatting for a while we settled on the dramatic looking Faber-Castell Ondoro fountain pen, which was duly despatched.
 Having now had the chance to use the pen for a week or so I can now share my thoughts with you.

-It was the unique and striking design of the Ondoro that originally attracted me to it, and it doesn’t disappoint in reality.
+It was the unique and striking design of the Ondoro that originally attracted me to it, and it doesn’t disappoint in real life.
 The body of the pen is hexagonal, something more commonly found in a pencil than a fountain pen.